maratai/craftery/fiber_arts/fiber_arts.md

 - The usual assortment of hand-sewing tools, too.

 **spinning wheels**
-- Ashford Traditional - single treadle, Saxony wheel (will be going to a new home).
+- Ashford Traditional - single treadle, Saxony wheel.
+This is going to a friend - the wheel is a *delight*, but also, space, and I'd like to share the love.
 - Ashford Traveller - single treadle, castle wheel.
 This is likely to be my loaner for local friends as it's also the wheel I know best.
 - [Athena Capricorn](https://www.athenaspinning.com/wheels) - double treadle, ultraportable travel wheel.
 US-based, with a wait of up to three months as they're made to order.
 - Dreaming Robots [EEW 6.1](https://www.dreamingrobots.com/eew-61/) - e-spinner.
 One can spin with this in the passenger seat of a car if one adds a rechargeable battery!